 In-house NGS testing is no longer the domain of just the leading academic institutions.
 Thanks to advancements in workflow automation, in-house laboratories no longer need to invest in extensive training for their personnel.
 It is easier and more cost-effective than ever for community hospital labs to get started.

-Integrated reporting tools now quickly identify and annotate genetic variants using the latest insight about approved therapies, medical guidelines, and clinical trials.
+Integrated reporting tools now quickly identify and annotate biomarkers with relevant evidence.
 This reduces the need for advanced bioinformatics expertise and allows clinicians to quickly receive a comprehensive, actionable report.

 By speeding up the time to results through in-house NGS testing, hospitals can reduce the clinical deterioration risk, an issue observed in up to 20% of advanced stage cancers within the first weeks.